 What is IDAC?

 IDAC is the system that will be replacing KIMKAT for managing identities and credentials.
-IDAC will be implemented at Karolinska Institutet in early 2018.
+IDAC will be implemented at Karolinska Institutet in 2018.

 IDAC will be replacing KI’s current identity and credential management system, KIMKAT.
 IDAC stands for Identity Access Control.